urbit/urbit.org/content/blog/iot.md

 these weaknesses as nonstarters.

-However, it's important to understand why the current IoT model works like this at all.
-I posit that it ultimately stems from the fact that today's IoT products are primitive moons for which you do not operate the parent planet.
+However, it's important to understand why the current IoT model works like this at all. we posit that it ultimately stems from the fact that today's IoT products are primitive moons for which you do not operate the parent planet.
 On Earth, almost every IoT device is necessarily married with the Software as a Service (SaaS) paradigm because most people don't have personal servers that could do all the grunt work actually necessary for an IoT device to operate.
 This is not the _only_ reason for this - it's also just more profitable to collect consumer data.
 However, it's the SaaS aspects which make the whole thing such a catastrophic mess.
 If the server that your device phones home to is your own, there is no loss of control over personal data.
 If the network on which the device operates is local, hackers cannot access it from the web.
 If your internet connection is lost, the devices still work since they do not require an internet connection to function.
 And if the manufacturer goes out of business,